At Show Trials During The Great Purge Suspects Often

 The Theatrical Nature of the Trials

 At show trials during the Great Purge, suspects often endured public humiliations that bordered on the theatrical.
 The trials were staged in grand settings like the Bolshoi Theatre or the Kremlin, where thousands of spectators witnessed defendants paraded in chains, accused of treason, espionage, or plotting to overthrow the state.
 The accused, often high-ranking officials, military leaders, or intellectuals, were subjected to hours of grueling interrogations before the trial began.
 These interrogations, conducted by the NKVD (the Soviet secret police), frequently involved torture, sleep deprivation, and psychological manipulation.
-By the time the trial commenced, most suspects had already confessed to crimes they did not commit, a process that ensured the predetermined outcomes And it works..
+By the time the trial commenced, most suspects had already confessed to crimes they did not commit, a process that ensured the predetermined outcomes.

 Unfair Legal Procedures and Coerced Confessions